Who is NOAH?

-- Sadly, the adversity to allowing pets in rented accommodation is having an extremely negative impact on pets and pet owners in the UK.
+Sadly, the adversity to allowing pets in rented accommodation is having an extremely negative impact on pets and pet owners in the UK.

-- Euthanasia – Shelters like Dogs Trust are charity funded organisations and rely on a finite amount of resources to care for animals.
-In some extreme cases, animals are not rehomed due to being elderly or having a long-term illness – this means that shelters must make the impossible decision to euthanise a pet who cannot find its forever home due to a severe shortage of resources.
+- Euthanasia – Shelters like Dogs Trust are charity funded and rely on a finite amount of resource to care for animals.
+In some extreme cases, animals are not rehomed due to reasons including being elderly or having a long-term illness – this means that shelters must make the impossible decision to euthanise a pet who cannot find its forever home.

 - Elderly People – there is substantial evidence that indicates elderly people may refuse moving into supported accommodation (despite it being in their best interest) due to fear of losing their companion animal – in fact, 20% of elderly people with pets state they would refuse to go into care to avoid being separate from their companion animal, for example by pretending they were in good health.
 Shockingly, 4.3% of elderly people in the same study stated they would consider taking their own life if they had to move without their pet.
 There is also historical evidence that the loss of a pet for an elderly person can cause significant and long-term emotional distress, causing overall detriment to their health which may already be at risk.
 A recent survey found that two thirds of UK older pet owners would be ‘devastated’ if they had to give up their pet to go into care.